Generic selectors

 Photo by Icon Sport

-Back in the 1981/82 season, Villa became the fourth English club to win the European Cup when they beat German giants Bayern Munich 1-0 at Rotterdam's De Kuip in Rotherham.
+Aston Villa have a long and rich European history, which also makes them the city's most decorated team.
+During the 1981/82 season, they became the fourth English club to lift the European Cup when they defeated German giants Bayern Munich in Rotterdam.

 ICONSPORT 68185952